 The remainder of the paper is organized as follows.
-First, we review literature for the theory of GAN and introduce some notations in the following subsections.
-Then, Section \ref{sec:gan} provides a mathematical set-up, including a brief introduction to DNN and GAN.
-An upper bound for the convergence rate of a GAN type estimator and a lower bound of the minimax convergence rates are investigated in Sections \ref{sec:rate} and \ref{sec:lower-bound}, respectively.
+First, we review the literature on the theory of GAN and introduce some notations.
+Section \ref{sec:gan} provides a mathematical set-up, including a brief introduction to DNN and GAN.
+In Section \ref{sec:true}, we discuss the assumption on the true distribution in depth.
+An upper bound for a convergence rate of a GAN-based estimator and a lower bound of minimax convergence rates are investigated in Sections \ref{sec:rate} and \ref{sec:lower-bound}, respectively.
 Concluding remarks follow in Section \ref{sec:conclusion}.
-All proofs are deferred to Appendix.
+All proofs are provided in Supplement.